Why Does My Dog Look at Me While They Poop?

 Why does my dog look directly in my eyes?

 As we often discuss here at AnimalWised, dogs predominately use nonverbal language to communicate with us, other species and other dogs.
 Their entire body is used to transmit useful information about their mood, emotions and understanding of the world around them.
-Their eyes are a fundamental tool in terms of body language.
-It relays a lot about their personality and well-being.
+Their eyes are a fundamental tool in terms of body language, especially when they stare at us.
+They convey a lot of information about their personality, desires and state of well-being.

 Unfortunately, much of the resources available online either present misinformation or provide contradictory advice.
 For example, some sources claim staring at a dog is the equivalent of giving them a hug with your eyes.
 However, staring intently and directly at our dog is more likely to be seen as an act of aggression or at least a ploy for dominance.
 If we do not already have a positive relationship with our dogs, it can result in distrust towards both us and other animals.